 Ketorolac tromethamine injection may be used as a single or multiple dose on a regular or "prn" schedule for the management of moderately severe, acute pain that requires analgesia at the opioid level, usually in a postoperative setting.
-Hypovolemia should be corrected prior to the administration of ketorolac tromethamine (see WARNINGS, RENAL EFFECTS).
+Hypovolemia should be corrected prior to the administration of ketorolac tromethamine (see WARNINGS - Renal Effects).
 Patients should be switched to alternative analgesics as soon as possible, but ketorolac tromethamine therapy is not to exceed 5 days.

-When administering ketorolac tromethamine injection, the IV bolus must be given over no less than 15 seconds.
-The IM administration should be given slowly and deeply into the muscle.
-The analgesic effect begins in $\sim \!
-30$ minutes with maximum effect in 1 to 2 hours after dosing IV or IM.
+When administering ketorolac tromethamine injection, the intravenous bolus must be given over no less than 15 seconds.
+The intramuscular administration should be given slowly and deeply into the muscle.
+The analgesic effect begins in ~ 30 minutes with maximum effect in 1 to 2 hours after dosing intravenous or intramuscular.
 Duration of analgesic effect is usually 4 to 6 hours.